Mission & Objects Organisation Structure

 Exemption Policy

-Students with accredited qualifications can apply for an exemption.
-Students intending to claim for exemptions from the Accredited Accounting Technician (AAT) Examination are required to submit the Exemption Application Form together with the certified true copies of their certificates / transcripts and the appropriate exemption fee.
+Students with accredited qualifications can apply for paper exemption.
+Students intending to claim for exemptions from the Accredited Accounting Technician (AAT) Examination are required to submit the Exemption Application Form together with copies of their certificates / transcripts and the appropriate exemption fee.

 Students sitting examination papers from which exemptions have already been granted should note that the examination status prevails irrespective of the exemption granted.